hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 results; with a bit of ingenuity, we can usually find a nearby hill with a gentler slope and a partial view of the summit.
-In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and non-trivial examples.
+In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), definitions and examples.
 "Important" and "non-trivial" mean a variety of things, but as Hardy and Russell suggest, *beauty* is perhaps the principal criterion.
 Beauty in maths, as in art, is subjective, so we are left with the enviable